Tianwes/README_Generator/README.md

 This application utilizes the NPM Inquirer package.
 Make sure to install your JSON packages and then run - npm i inquirer

 ## Usage
+Running this application with node, type in the command line:
+`node index`
+then press 'enter' button,
-Running this application with node, the user is then prompted to answer questions about the application they've created.
+the user is then prompted to answer questions about the application they've created.
 When finished, a README is generated containing their input.

 ## Contributing
 I welcome constructive advice and new ideas.
 If you have something you would like to contribute, please feel free to contact me!
 If appropriate, I'll create a task for you and we'll go from there.